Chao-Xi/jxazurebook/docs/chap5/dp900_qa.md

 27 At which two levels can you set the throughput for an Azure Cosmos DB account?
-Each correct answer presents a complete SQLution.
+Each correct answer presents a complete solution.
 (Choose two.)
 NOTE: Each correct selection is worth one point.

 * **A. database  （V)**